Significant funding boost for SU’s clean hydrogen technology efforts

 He adds: “With this support, we aim to position the university as the go-to institution for both academic and industrial partnerships.
 This aligns perfectly with our goal of contributing to South Africa’s green hydrogen ambitions and advancing sustainable energy solutions.”

 Building on the foundation of the Hydrogen Engineering Research Platform (H2P), the initiative aims to establish SU as a leading international research partner and the top authority in clean hydrogen systems engineering in South Africa.
-The H2P programme, supported by the University’s Strategic Secretariat, will benefit immensely from this funding, addressing critical needs such as postgraduate bursaries and multi-disciplinary laboratory equipment.
+The H2P programme, supported by the University’s Strategic Fund, will benefit immensely from this funding, addressing critical needs such as postgraduate bursaries and multi-disciplinary laboratory equipment.

 The primary goal of this funding is to create a well-equipped, multi-disciplinary hydrogen laboratory.
 This facility will enable SU to achieve its aims in three key areas: electrolyser cell and stack manufacture, clean hydrogen fuel combustion and biogas upgrading.
 These advancements will not only enhance SU’s standing in the hydrogen sector but also contribute significantly to South Africa’s renewable energy goals.